Zainnn15/Group_09/use_cases/create_account.md

 User has created an existing account on the website

 ### Main Flow
-1	The user will click on the login button.
+1.The user will click on the login button.
-2	The user will enter username and password and successfully login 3	The user will select the groceries they would like to purchase and add them to cart 4	The user will add the correct shipping information to receive their groceries 5	User will have to add payment method for checkout
-6	The user will successfully checkout their groceries
+2.The user will enter username and password and successfully login 3.The user will select the groceries they would like to purchase and add them to cart 4.The user will add the correct shipping information to receive their groceries 5.User will have to add payment method for checkout 6.The user will successfully checkout their groceries

 ### Alternate Flows